aksiksi/python-workshop-2014/outline.md

 ## Variables and Types

 Unlike in C or Java, variables in Python are not declared beforehand.
 This is due to dynamic typing, which basically means that the interpreter determines the type of a variable at runtime.
-Of course, there are types, and the main ones are `int`, `float`, `string`, `list`, 'bool', and `dict`.
+Of course, there are types, and the main ones are `int`, `float`, `string`, `list`, `bool`, and `dict`.
 There is no `char` type - you can use a `string` instead.

 The following is some simple code that demonstrates the manipulation of variables of different types.
 Try to predict the output of each `print` statement before running anything.
 Notice that string formatting in Python uses C's format specifier system.